ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * Evidence appraisal

 At a few well-defined points in the procedure, the Verifier behaviour will depend on the specific CoRIM profile.
-Each CoRIM profile SHALL fully describe the expected Verifier behaviour for each of those well-defined points.
+Each CoRIM profile MUST provide a description of the expected Verifier behavior for each of those well-defined points.

-Note that what follows is not meant to describe a real implementation.
+The following text illustrates an example.
 In particular, it is expected that the cost associated with the initialisation phase can be amortised across multiple appraisals.
 Implementers are free to do as they please, as long as the stated invariants are not broken.